LaurenAnderson97/SML209-18/index.md

  <ol>
  <li> A wide variety of beginner phrases to use abroad in any French country. </li>
  <li> Various pages that contain fun and useful activites to learn grammar and vocabulary. </li>
  <li> Are by you a beginner?
-Lookn no further...You can achieve levels A1-12. </li>
+Look no further...You can achieve levels A1-12. </li>
 </ol> </p>